 College Update Fall 2014-College of Health & Human Services

-- The college received more than $1 million in funding from a Health Rresources and Services Administration grant to partner with the Bay County Health Department to provide interprofessional primary healthcare services.
+The college received more than $1 million in funding from a Health Resources and Services Administration grant to partner with the Bay County Health Department to provide interprofessional primary healthcare services.
 Students from nursing, occupational therapy, social work and pharmacy will be involved in this project.

-- Nursing faculty Elizabeth Roe, Sally Decker and Marcia Shannon travelled to Hong Kong for the Sigma Theta Tau International’s 25th Annual Research Congress and presented a total of ive papers, one collaboratively with scholars from Jinan University in Guangzhou China.
+Nursing faculty Elizabeth Roe, Sally Decker and Marcia Shannon traveled to Hong Kong for the Sigma Theta Tau International’s 25th Annual Research Congress and presented a total of five papers, one collaboratively with scholars from Jinan University in Guangzhou China.

 The college welcomed 12 new faculty members fall semester 2014.